 Bread wheat is the most extensively cultivated wheat crop, being grown on over 95% of the wheat growing areas of the world.
 Its sequence holds the key to genetic improvements that will allow growers to meet the increasing demands for high quality food and feed produced in an environmentally sensitive, sustainable, and profitable manner.

 The IWGSC uses a milestone-based, adaptable strategy that ensures the immediate availability of significant outputs for wheat breeders and the wheat industry at large in parallel to continued advancements in basic research on the wheat genome.

-The three key milestones of the IWGSC roadmap are:
+The four key milestones of the IWGSC roadmap are:

 (1) achieving survey sequences of the 21 bread wheat chromosomes to assign gene sequences to individual chromosomes;

-(3) deliver a reference sequence for each of these chromosomes.
+(3) deliver a reference sequence for each of these chromosomes; and

 The first milestone was reached on July 2014 with the publication of the chromosome-based draft sequence in the journal Science.
 The second milestones was achieved at the end of 2015.
-Work towards the second and third milestones are well underway.
+Work towards the third and fourth milestones are well underway.